junxit/us-congress-bills-113/bill.md

 Except as otherwise specifically provided, whenever in this Act a section or other provision is amended or repealed, such amendment or repeal shall be considered to be made to that section or other provision of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.).

 ## § 3.
-Purpose
+Subpart heading; Purpose

+- **(a)** *Subpart heading* The heading for subpart 1 of part B of title V (20 U.S.C.
+7221 et seq.) is amended to read as follows: “Charter school program”.
-Section 5201 (20 U.S.C.
+- **(b)** *Purpose* Section 5201 (20 U.S.C.
 7221) is amended to read as follows:
   > ## § 5201.
 Purpose
   >
   > It is the purpose of this subpart to—
   >
   > - **(1)** improve the United States education system and education opportunities for all Americans by supporting innovation in public education in public school settings that prepare students to compete and contribute to the global economy;
   > - **(2)** provide financial assistance for the planning, program design, and initial implementation of charter schools;
   > - **(3)** expand the number of high-quality charter schools available to students across the Nation;
   > - **(4)** evaluate the impact of such schools on student achievement, families, and communities, and share best practices between charter schools and other public schools;
   > - **(5)** encourage States to provide support to charter schools for facilities financing in an amount more nearly commensurate to the amount the States have typically provided for traditional public schools;
   > - **(6)** improve student services to increase opportunities for students with disabilities, limited English proficient students, and other traditionally underserved students to attend charter schools and meet challenging State academic achievement standards;
   > - **(7)** support efforts to strengthen the charter school authorizing process to improve performance management, including transparency, oversight, monitoring, and evaluation of such schools; and
   > - **(8)** support quality accountability and transparency in the operational performance of all authorized public chartering agencies, which include State educational agencies, local educational agencies, and other authorizing entities.

 ## § 4.
 Program authorized